Demo-AI-Edge-Crazy-Train/volcamp-2025-lab-statement/content/ai/retrain-model/index.en.md

 ## Retreiving pipelines output

 All the pipeline outputs are stored into the object storage.
 Connect to the S3 console using this link: [{{< param minioConsole >}}]({{< param minioConsole >}}). **Connect with the same username** we gave you at the begining of the lab. **The password is ```{{< param minioPass >}}```**.
 You should see few buckets.
 Click on the one corresponding to your username.
-There should be one directory in the bucket that coresponds to your pipeline run.
+There you have an "results.csv" file corresponding to your model performance.
+Download it if you wish.There should be one directory in the bucket that coresponds to your pipeline run.
 It starts with "traffic-sign".
 Open it.
 Here you can see html, ipynb files and archives.
 Click on the *comparison.html* file.
 A menu pops up on the right hand side.
 Click download and open this file locally on your browser.
 Note the difference in the scores of the base and new model.
 In this example we lost precision on the original dataset.
 But we can now detect "lego" traffic signs with the new model.
 ![output-base-model](output-base-model.png)
 ![output-new-model](output-new-model.png)